logo

 There is little information available about this species' behavior.

-They are inconspicuous and may be hard to locate.
-Birds-of-paradise tend to be solitary birds and only come together to mate.
-Generally, a bird-of-paradise lives 5-8 years in the wild and up to 30 years in captivity.
+They are inconspicuous and may be difficult to locate.
+Birds-of-paradise tend to be solitary and only come together to mate.
+Generally, a bird-of-paradise lives 5 to 8 years in the wild and up to 30 years in captivity.

 What’s interesting about their colors is that they take years to become so bright and vibrant.
-Many zoos have been sent what were thought to be female birds-of-paradise, but discovered several years later that these were actually males.
+Many zoos have received what were thought to be female birds-of-paradise, only to discover several years later that these were actually males.

-Birds-of-paradise tend to be solitary birds and only come together to mate
+Birds-of-paradise tend to be solitary and only come together to mate.

-Birds-of-paradise tend to be solitary birds and only come together to mate
+Birds-of-paradise tend to be solitary and only come together to mate.

 Instagram/dustinchen0728

-A bird-of-paradise lives 5-8 years in the wild and up to 30 years in captivity.
+A bird-of-paradise lives 5 to 8 years in the wild and up to 30 years in captivity.

-A bird-of-paradise lives 5-8 years in the wild and up to 30 years in captivity.
+A bird-of-paradise lives 5 to 8 years in the wild and up to 30 years in captivity.

 Instagram/melinagoldenbird